-For the year ended December 31, 2022, revenues amounted to \$4,484,203 thousand.
-Since auditing standards presume that there is significant risk in the audit of revenue and the amount of sales revenue from specific customers increased significantly compared with the previous year, we identified sales revenue from specific customers as the key audit matter for the year ended December 31, 2022.
+For the year ended December 31, 2023, revenue amounted to \$3,345,276 thousand.
+Since revenue recognition is a presumed significant risk under auditing standards and the amount of sales revenue from specific customers increased significantly compared with the previous year, we identified sales revenue from specific customers as the key audit matter for the year ended December 31, 2023.

-For the accounting policy on revenue recognition and other relevant disclosures, refer to Notes 4 and 22.
+For the accounting policy on revenue recognition and other relevant disclosures, refer to Notes 4 and 21.